Furyk appointed next US Ryder Cup captain

 - Rare ice circle spinning in Middle Fork Snoqualmie River mesmerizes — then breaks apart

+“He’s going to be a very tough act to follow,” Furyk said from PGA of America headquarters in Palm Beach Gardens, Florida.
+“He put a system in place.
+He put the players behind it.
+It won’t make my task easier, but it makes it easier knowing there is a system in place.
+To have him by my side — his advice, his experience, two captaincies and one vice captaincy — is going to be priceless for me.”

-The Americans reshaped their thinking after a loss at Gleneagles in 2014.
-They formed a task force aimed at better continuity, and then turned the decisions over to a Ryder Cup committee of three players and three PGA of America officials.
+The Americans reshaped their thinking after the 2014 loss at Gleneagles, where Phil Mickelson publicly questioned Tom Watson’s leadership and the lack of player involvement.
+That spawned a Ryder Cup Task Force that allowed for more input from the players, and now a Ryder Cup committee comprising three players (Mickelson, Love and Tiger Woods) and the top three PGA of America officials.

+Part of that model was to allow for more consistency at each Ryder Cup, such as captains previously serving as assistants.

+The committee met Dec.
+6 and decided on Furyk, waiting until the start of the new year to announce him.
+PGA of America President Paul Levy said it took Furyk “one second” to accept the job.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.